Wire Taps 255—Nigerian with 338 GRE. Female engineer, solid numbers. Indian in Canada

 Episode Cover

-In this week's MBA Admissions podcast we began by discussing the Round 3 activity on LiveWire; interview invites are now starting to roll out...
+In this week's MBA Admissions podcast we began by discussing the flurry of activity on LiveWire relating to R1 decision releases for a number...

 Listen